Since the 1st of January 2021, and once the transition period is finalized, the effects of Brexit are starting to unfold.

 There is no change either on Inheritance Tax since the decision of the Spanish Supreme court of 2018 already ruled that non residents in the EU/EEA cannot be discriminated against for this tax.

 Another Brexit’s effect is that the process of applying for Spanish residency has changed substantially for those who were not already living in Spain by 31/12/2020.
-Now, you cannot fly to Spain as a tourist and apply for residency afterwards.
+Now, you cannot fly to Spain as a tourist and apply for residency afterwards (unless you can apply for the Golden Visa).
 If you want to apply for residency, you need to do this from the UK, through the Spanish Consulate closest to your address, either London, Manchester or Edinburgh.
 Please keep visiting this Blog as we will be adding a new entry about applying for Spanish residency from the UK.

 IMPORTANT: If you were residing in Spain before 31/12/2020, and you are able to prove this, you can still apply for your TIE.
 You will also have to prove that you had full medical cover in place BEFORE 01/01/2021.